Table of Contents

 (i) Realization Account

-Realisation Account is a Nominal Account that is prepared at a time of Dissolution of a firm to ascertain profit and loss from realization of assets and payment of outsider’s liabilities which may be transferred to the partner’s capital A/c in the profit-sharing ratio.
+A Realisation Account is a Nominal Account that is prepared at the time of Dissolution of a firm to ascertain profit and loss from the realization of assets and payment of outsider’s liabilities which may be transferred to the partner’s capital A/c in the profit-sharing ratio.

 Features of Realisation Account: